 The town was destroyed by an earthquake in the mid-1700s, and was reconstructed by the grandson of Moulay Ismael, the second ruler in the Moroccan Alaouite dynasty.

 The French gained control of Casablanca in 1907.
 Colonization continued until Morocco’s independence in 1956.

-Wondering what to do in Casablanca?
-The following sites are popular attractions for both tourists and locals.
+Wondering what sites to see in Casablanca?
+The following are some of the most popular attractions.